kammitama5/kammitama5.github.io/_posts/2017-4-8-Monday-April-8th.md

 Had a lot of fun and learned a lot.
 Specifically, the most interesting to me were topics on:

-- -Adjunctions
+- Adjunctions
-- -Tensorflow Integration with Haskell API
+- Tensorflow Integration with Haskell API
-- -Free Monads
+- Free Monads
 - I would like to spend time for the rest of this year strengthening my knowledge of Category Theory.
 - I may have a mentor in mind